-One of the most common SEO mistakes I see on website, is the absence of Alt tags on images.
+One of the most common SEO mistakes I see on websites is the absence of Alt tags on images.
 I suppose that many webmasters underestimate the importance of the Alt tag because they don’t understand its role in SEO.

-In this article I’ll explain what’s the function of the Alt tag in Search Engine optimization and why it’s important to use it.
+In this article, I’ll explain what’s the function of the Alt tag in Search Engine Optimization and why it’s important to use it.

-What is Image Alt Tag ?
+What is Image Alt Tag?

 <Alt> is an image-specific attribute, which is added to the HTML tag of an image (or the <IMG> tag) and it’s is visible in the source code of the page.

 The ALT attribute is designed to be an alternative text description for images.
 According to the definition given by W3C:

 the alt text specifies an alternate text for user agents that cannot display images.W3C

 Normally website visitors are able to see and interpret images simply by looking at them, so they don’t need the Alt tag to understand what the image is about.
 But there are other users that are unable to view the images, such as: